Pet

 If you can't carry a big bag home then have it delivered - several brands and online pet shops offer free or minimal postal charges, and you get the food delivered to your door.
 Other pet shops have their own delivery service in their catchment area - check them out!

-Some shops offer bulk deals - Pet Planet in Jan 2008 list Eucanuba 15kg as buy 2 save £20!!
+Some shops offer bulk deals - Online stores often offer good bulk deals with no carriage charges.
 If you can store it and use it in a reasonable time, then why not save a few well earned £££s?

 If you are feeding a cat, the same applies - many pet shops or online stores will deliver tins in bulk.
 Ask, and they should offer you a quantity discount that you can offset against the delivery charge if there is one.